habelk123/Projects/README.md

  - Interrupt-driven button's to set states and enable functionality of the system
  - Timeout's/Ticker's to handle timing-sensitive logic, and ensure appropriate stateflow
  - Custom sound-sensor logic to handle sensing through voltage-spike detection

+# 👓 Project 3: Motion Tracker with OpenCV